futile/enet-rs/README.md

 ## Documentation & Examples

 Documentation is available by running `cargo doc`.
-Examples are coming soon.
+An example server and client can be found in the `examples` directory.